7 Books Like My Year Of Rest And Relaxation

 The story is about a woman, Evvie, whose husband dies, and he is an incredibly charismatic man.
 Everyone loved him.
 He has been locked up in her house ever since he died for the past two years.
 Evvie stays inside all the time, and people assume she’s grieving.
 But in reality, she was planning on leaving him the night that he died.
 He got in a car accident while packing up her car to leave him.
 So she’s taking this hard in reality.

-Evvie hates what her life is and feels like she’s stuck.
-Then our other main character enters.
+Evvie hates what her life is like and feels like she’s stuck.
+Then, our other main character enters.
 His name is Dean, a former baseball player.
-I loved this romance and super cliche ending.
+I loved this romance and the super-cliche ending.
 It was a real relationship, and they worked on it themselves.

-The author talks about grief, romance, moving forward, and permitting yourself to heal.
-Because often what holds us back from healing is ourselves and the beliefs that we have, that we’re stuck in our little box, that we’ve been in our whole lives.
+The author discusses grief, romance, moving forward, and permitting yourself to heal.
+Because often, what holds us back from healing is our beliefs that we’re stuck in the little box that we’ve been in our whole lives.
 This book breaks everything similar to My Year Of Rest And Relaxation.

 Evvie Drake Starts Over